-Each helmet shall also include one of two Snell/FIA serialized CMH certification labels.
+Each helmet shall also include one of two Snell/FIA serialized CM 2007 certification labels.
 Helmets meeting only the narrower visual field requirement must include the special Snell/FIA label signifying that the helmet is intended only for certain activities.
 Helmets meeting the broader visual field requirements may include either of the two labels.

 This certification label shall be placed either inside or on the outside of the helmet, as appropriate, in such a way that it cannot be removed intact.

-The registered trademark (certification label) of the Snell Memorial Foundation, FIA, and the joint Snell/FIA mark may be used by the manufacturer only under license.
+The registered trademark (certification label) of the Snell Memorial Foundation and the wording "FIA" may be used by the manufacturer only under license.
+However, under no circumstances shall the FIA logo be used.
 The specifics of licensure may be obtained from the Snell Memorial Foundation.